Learn more here about the steps for relinquishing firearms by convicted persons in California.

 You Had Good Cause to Miss Court Deadlines

 We discussed the time limits for submitting a Prohibited Persons Relinquishment Form.
 However, the court may excuse you if you are late submitting this form for a good reason.
 For example, perhaps you were very ill when you were supposed to submit the form.
+We can brainstorm your “good cause” during a free case evaluation.

-Talk to a Lawyer About Relinquishing Firearms by Convicted Persons
+Talk to a Lawyer About Relinquishing Firearms By Convicted Persons

 Contact the Simmrin Law Group if you have questions about the steps for relinquishing firearms by convicted persons in California.
-We will walk you through the facts about Penal Code §29810.
-It’s easy to reach out to a Los Angeles criminal defense lawyer when you want help.
-We’ll even review your situation with a free consultation.
+We will walk you through the facts about Penal Code § 29810.